Rookery Isles

 Our History - The Complicated Truth

 For millennia, we've guarded the ley lines that flow beneath the Isles.
-These aren't just power sources - they're the foundation of reality itself.
+These aren't just power sources.
+They're the foundation of reality itself.
 Corrupt them, and the world unravels.
-We've been here longest - some say since before most houses existed, possibly with Fae blood in our ancestry explaining our unnaturally long lives and calculated nature.
+We've been here longest.
+Some say since before most houses existed, possibly with Fae blood in our ancestry explaining our unnaturally long lives and calculated nature.

-Our house-elves bound themselves to us generations ago through magical oaths - a pact made when they faced extinction.
+Our house-elves bound themselves to us generations ago through magical oaths, a pact made when they faced extinction.
 Others call it slavery.
 We call it survival.
 The debate never ends.

 When Rhaenor rose, we faced a choice.
-And here's where it gets complicated - where truth depends on who you ask.
+And here's where it gets complicated.
+Where truth depends on who you ask.

 What we did: We raised magical barriers that even dragons couldn't breach.
 We isolated Azura.
 We protected the libraries at all costs.
-BUT - we also sent mages out to aid the resistance covertly.
+BUT, we also sent mages out to aid the resistance covertly.
 Not our full strength, but enough to keep the Isles from falling completely.

-Why we did it - Multiple theories:
+Why we did it.
+Multiple theories:

 The Seers

 Some say our archmages could peer into the future.
 That we SAW the Suncoast prophecy would be fulfilled.
 That Ashley (Ashember) and Trystane would descend.
-That we KNEW when to commit our full strength - not before, when it might be wasted, but at the precise moment the celestials arrived to turn the tide.
+That we KNEW when to commit our full strength, not before, when it might be wasted, but at the precise moment the celestials arrived to turn the tide.

 The Pragmatists